Believing you are immune from cryptomining attacks is a fallacy.

 Researchers at RedLock have released their February 2018 Cloud Security Trends report, stating “The soaring value of cryptocurrencies is prompting hackers to shift their focus from stealing data to stealing compute power in an organization’s public cloud environment.
 The nefarious network activity is going completely unnoticed due to a lack of effective network monitoring.”

 So, who is at fault for this breach?
 Some say Tesla should have a better awareness of Threat Actors and more procedures in place to deal with this, but the reality is that both should share the responsibility.
 Amazon could also do more, as these attacks are becoming more frequent and security has not been improved in this area.
 There are still many organisations that have unsecured or inadequately configured servers suggesting it is only a matter of time before more of these attacks succeed.
+For many the best solution is advanced threat detection software that operates in real time and can detect zero-day attacks

 If Amazon were to implement further security measures this still does not absolve customers of their responsibility to keep on top of regular monitoring, service scans or change management within their infrastructure.
 If credentials are used to access AWS services then it is very challenging to determine if their use is legitimate meaning customers have a heavy responsibility to keep their data secure.